Champii/Comet/README.md

 - Allow for iterators inside html
 - Have a ComponentId that allows to fetch the corresponding root dom element
 - Find a way for global inter-component message passing
+- Use the cache for non-watched rpc queries (because this cause a lot of traffic on each redraw)
+- Find a way to have a global state
+- Postgres pool and reusable connections
+- Implement ToVirtualNode for Option<T> and Result<T, Error>
+- Add an extensible error system

 - Separate all the reusable features in different crates:
   - [ ] Comet crate